Skip to Content

 Sharing is caring!

-This udon noodle soup is a wonderful, cozy meal.
+This vegetable udon noodle soup is a wonderful, cozy meal full of umami flavor.
 It's perfect for a night when you want a warm, brothy bowl that's fast.

-The chewy noodles pair perfectly with the fresh, crispy vegetables!
+The chewy noodles pair perfectly with the fresh, crispy vegetables and hot broth!

 Jump to:

 This noodle soup has amazing flavor!
 It's full of umami from the broth, vinegar, soy sauce, and ginger.
-The mushrooms add depth and earthiness and the bok choy add a bright, green note.
+The mushrooms add depth and earthiness, and the bok choy adds a bright green note.

-Udon noodles are a chewy noodle used in Japanese cuisine.
+Udon noodles are chewy noodles used in Japanese cuisine.
 They are total comfort food and can be served hot or cold.
 They're often served in a simple soup with dashi, soy sauce, and mirin.

 This easy recipe is a non-authentic take on that, with a few more ingredients!